KaanKoc97/config-admin-panel/README.md

  Angular and Node.js are used to implement the project as frontend and backend, respectively.
 Object Oriented Design in the TypeScript is heavily used in the project.
 On the other hand, Promises/Awaits are used to control flow of executions in Node.js(backend) part of the project.
 # Installation
+* Method 1
   * Clone the project
   * Install the frontend via npm
   * Install the backend via npm
   * Install Docker Desktop and pull mongodb
   * Run mongodb on Docker
   * Run the backend
   * Run the frontend
   * Open the project on browser
+* Method 2
+  * Clone the project
+  * Compose the project in a single container by Docker
+  * Open the project on browser
+# Method 1
 ## Clone the project
 Git installation is required to execute the following command.
 ```